 - Above all, there remains a high chance of the SPAC being inept in identifying a suitable acquisition candidate.
 In this scenario, two possibilities come up.
 Either the SPAC has to ask their stakeholders to agree to approval for extending the allotted timing.

 Secondly, the entire SPAC might have to dissolve itself and return the principal amount to the parent account.
 Further, the amount returned must also include all interests that it has accumulated.

 How do SPACs benefit real estate sponsors and investors?

 SPACs enable real estate portfolio companies to go public without the hassle of the traditional IPO process.
-Furthermore, with public offering, SPAC sponsors can raise a pool of capital, all at once, with an entirely underwritten IPO.
+Furthermore, with the public offering, SPAC sponsors can raise a pool of capital, all at once, with an entirely underwritten IPO.

 SPACs in commercial real estate – a risky revolution?

 While SPACs provide numerous benefits for commercial real estate sponsors and investors, it is utterly important to be cautious before navigating this uncharted avenue.
-It is likely that SPACs incur low performance in the stock market and eventually drop down below the actual IPO prices.
-Especially in the post COVID volatile market, investors must invest especially if their investment is not focused on the pre-acquisition SPACs.
+It is likely that SPACs incur low performance in the stock market and eventually drop below the actual IPO prices.
+Especially in the post-COVID volatile market, investors must invest especially if their investment is not focused on the pre-acquisition SPACs.
 However, despite its risks, it is unlikely that the new IPO alternative investment vehicle will die down anytime soon.